QuintenDV/GildedRose-Refactoring-Kata/cpp/README.md

 # C++ version of Gilded Rose refactoring kata

+## Remarks
+* Work in progress.
+* It doesn't seem right that _Inventory_ is a separate class.
+Maybe I should merge it into the CatItemFactory.
+* Might do some renaming, for example Inventory and CategorizedItem

 ## Introduction
 The C++ version of the Gilded Rose refactoring kata is available in four variants using different test frameworks: